 Grabbing Layla with one hand and clinging to the rock ceiling with the other Chokan launched Layla to the ledge.
 She landed with a squeak, her back to the wall.
 She had only enough time to blink as Chokan let go of the rock ceiling with his remaining hand, landing squarely on the enemy below him with both his secondary and primary claws at the ready.

-“Let the sight of my triumph over you be your last thing you see as you die my enemy” Chokan raged at the monster before him.
+“Let the sight of my triumph over you be the last thing you see as you die my enemy” Chokan raged at the monster before him.

 “Holy crap dude, talk about melodramatic,” Layla grunted from her not so prime choice line of sight, “dude I’m gonna bruise now and possibly puke.
 That’s thing is rank smelling.”

 Chokan looked up and shook his head at her, humans seemed to whine about the smallest of injuries.
 She should have been grateful she was still alive to see the next battle.
 As these thoughts circled the Ravanian’s mind Layla screamed causing Chokan’s blood to run cold.
 It seemed the enemy was not quite vanquished and was making an attempt at a second coming.